 The number of products with plant-based claims has risen over the last few years, and many large companies have begun to invest in the plant-based sector.
-Target and Kroger, for instance, are adding more vegan products to their shelves while major food manufacturers like Danone have recently acquired plant-based food companies.
+Target and Kroger, for instance, are adding more veganism-friendly products to their shelves while major food manufacturers like Danone have recently acquired plant-based food companies.

 Although people are eating less meat than they used to, the number of individuals who identify as vegan is still less than 10% of US consumers.
-So, what is holding individuals back from adopting a plant-based diet?
+So, what is holding individuals back from adopting a full plant-based diet?
 Here are six common myths that may turn people away from going vegan, along with facts to refute the misconceptions.

 Most individuals who eat plant-based are motivated for reasons related to health rather than animals and the environment.

 A review of research by the American Dietetic Association concludes that vegan diets are nutritionally adequate, including for protein needs.
-A vegan diet provides plenty of opportunity to consume an adequate amount of protein through foods such as legumes, grains, seeds, and nuts.
+A vegan diet provides plenty of opportunities to consume an adequate amount of protein through foods such as legumes, grains, seeds, and nuts.
 Furthermore, Americans have arguably overemphasized the need for protein.
 Americans eat much more protein compared to the average protein intake globally, and research suggests a high-protein diet may actually pose risks to one’s kidney and bone health.

 Myth #3: Carbs should be kept to a minimum or avoided entirely.